-If you’re looking for something a bit different then you need to stop at Submarine.
+If you’re looking for something a bit different after enjoying the Zagreb things to do then you need to stop at Submarine.
 This place offers outstanding gourmet burgers and truffle fries.

 Besides being extremely tasty, they are also homemade burgers, made with organic vegetables and locally produced dairy and meat.

 So, if you are trying these burgers, you are not only emerging yourself into a delicious experience, but you are also supporting the local industry.

 Heritage is also another restaurant that you should give a try.
 It’s the place to go if you are looking for traditional Croatian food.

 This remarkable snack bar/restaurant offers Croatian dishes where you can experience the flavors of Croatia.
 The food is amazing, the prices are very affordable, and the staff is known for being very kind and helpful.

 BEST DAY TRIPS FROM ZAGREB